nus-cs2103-AY2122S1/ip/docs/README.md

 ### `done` - Marks a task as done

-It marks the task at the specified number to be done.
+It marks the task at the specified index to be done.

 Example of usage: